cockpit-project/cockpit/doc/embed.md

 Embedding Cockpit
 =================

-You can Cockpit into a larger web page as a frame.
+You can embed Cockpit into a larger web page as a frame.
 You can control some aspects of Cockpit via the URL.

 See the file embed-example.html in this directory.